Sorenpdk/Bare-Metal-STM32L058/1_BlinkyLED2/Readme.txt

 *******************************************************************************

 --------- Clock / registers ---------
-By default the system clock is the MSI at 2 MHz byte/word/half word/bit write access to specific register - Check which can be used to access!
+* By default the system clock is the MSI at 2 MHz
+* Some registers have a reset value - This is to ensure functionalities such as SWD/JTAG is always enabled.
+* PA13 and PA14 is used for SWDIO SWDCLK, therefor specific reset values for PORTA in GPIOA->MODER and GPIOA->PUPDR and GPIA->SPEEDR etc.
+* Some registers have a specific format they accept byte/word/half word/bit  - Check which can be used to access!

-BSRR - Bit Set Reset Register is used for Atomic write - This is interrupt safe, as it is done in one clock cycle and therefore cannot be preempted.
+* BSRR - Bit Set Reset Register is used for Atomic write - This is interrupt safe, as it is done in one clock cycle and therefore cannot be preempted.
   These bits are write-only.
 A read to these bits returns the value 0x0000.

-Reset values for certain registers -  The reset value is basically the default value for that register.
-When it's not specified, you should assume it resets to a random value and needs to be initialized - luckily ST initializes the registers.
-PA13 and PA14 is used for SWDIO SWDCLK, therefor specific reset values for PORTA in GPIOA->MODER and GPIOA->PUPDR and GPIA->SPEEDR etc.
-Also PA4 seems to have an ALTF0 which is SPI1_NSS which i think is Nucleo Slave Select, however it is PA15 that is also ALTF0 for SPI1_NSS that is pulled HIGH as default, somewhere PA4 is remapped to PA15 ?????

 --------- CM0+ / STM32 ---------